nanovis/DiffFit/Doc.md

 or [fitmap command](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/fitmap.html).
 We provide a detailed Doc below for different usage scenarios.

+## Heads-up

+We suggest using DiffFit as an initial fitting tool and then using the ChimeraX built-in "Fit in Map" to refine DiffFit's results.
+Because we observed in most cases, the "Fit in Map" refined results' RMSD is slightly better than DiffFit's.

+A CUDA-compatible GPU will give the best performance.
+But you can also run DiffFit on the CPU.
+If you run on the CPU,
+you may click `Fast` in the `Options` button to get the results faster.
+You may even decrease `# shifts` and/or `# quaternions` if you are really in a hurry.
+However, the chance that you find a plausible fit is lower.

 ## Demo usage scenarios

 ### Scenario 1: Fit a single structure